Updated: April 24, 2025

 D7 Visa Portugal healthcare and health insurance requirements

-The D7 Visa is an excellent option for individuals that are looking to move to Portugal but do not want to make a significant investment in the country.
+The D7 Visa (also known as the retirement visa or passive income visa) is an excellent option for individuals that are looking to move to Portugal but do not want to make a significant investment in the country.
 To apply for the D7 Visa in their home country, applicants need to purchase travel insurance that includes health insurance for one year.
 Proof of this is required, along with the other documents necessary to apply for the Portugal D7 Visa.

-Once the initial application is approved in your home country, a four-month temporary visa is issued to applicants, whereby they will need to present themselves to the Foreigners and Border Service (SEF, Serviço de Estrangeiros e Fronteiras).
-Applicants will have purchased travel insurance, including health insurance, so they will be covered until the D7 Residence Permit is formally issued.
+Once the initial application is approved in your home country, a four-month temporary visa is issued to applicants, whereby they will need to present themselves to AIMA (Agency for Integration, Migration, and Asylum).
+Applicants will need to have health insurance coverage by the time of their AIMA appointment, ensuring coverage while residing in Portugal during the application process.

-After visiting SEF, a D7 Residence Permit will be granted to the applicant, which is valid for two years, after which it can then be renewed for a further three years.
-D7 Visa holders can then benefit from the Portugal public healthcare system, although they will need to register to the SNS to benefit from the services.
+After visiting AIMA, a D7 Residence Permit will be granted to the applicant, which is valid for two years, after which it can then be renewed for a further three years.
+D7 Visa holders can then benefit from the Portuguese public healthcare system, although they will need to register with the SNS to benefit from the services.
 Also, individuals can purchase private health insurance.
 Private health insurance allows access to private clinics, private hospitals, and private practitioners, so it could also be a good option.

 Healthcare for EU Residents in Portugal